-When country musician Shelley Fairchild and fiancée Deborah were planning their Colorado elopement only one guest made the list: their pup!
+When country musician Shelley Fairchild and fiancée Deborah were planning their Colorado elopement, only one guest made the list: their pup!
 The couple's border terrier, Mazzy, served as ring bearer and wore a homemade collar designed by Shelley.
 The adorable dog sat next to the couple as they said their vows and even joined the newlyweds for a post-wedding walk around the venue.
 “It was just the two of us—and Mazzy, of course!”
 Shelly remembers.

 Invite a Few Friends

-Brooklyn-based couple Tyler and Brandy broke elopement norms for their Italian wedding and invited a few friends–four bridesmaids, four groomsmen, their officiant, and photographer Jenny Fu— to witness the wedding.
+Brooklyn-based couple Tyler and Brandy broke elopement norms for their Italian wedding and invited a few friends–four bridesmaids, four groomsmen, their officiant, and photographer Jenny Fu—to witness the wedding.
 The bridesmaids wore long gowns in coordinating shades while the groomsmen sported black suits.
 “I got to talk to everyone and enjoy every single conversation," recalls the bride.

 Celebrate With Family

 "Eloping is the most amazing way to get married," exclaims photographer Rob Dight of Epic Love Photography.
-He followed groom Dave and bride Morgan to Dunluce Castle in Ireland to capture their vows, which we exchanged in front of the couple's young daughter.
+He followed groom Dave and bride Morgan to Dunluce Castle in Ireland to capture their vows, which were exchanged in front of the couple's young daughter.

-"Their love for each other, their daughter and their parents was so evident and every part of their ceremony overflowed with this love," Dight adds.
+"Their love for each other, their daughter, and their parents was so evident and every part of their ceremony overflowed with this love," Dight adds.
 "My number one tip for couples who are choosing to elope is to plan their most perfect day and not to worry about having to do anything except for that which is meaningful to them."

 Record Your Officiant

-Who says your officiant has to oversee your wedding in-person?
+Who says your officiant has to oversee your wedding in person?
 Brides Julie and Kristyl wanted to keep their elopement in Northern Italy private and found a unique way to make their marriage official—by prerecording the ceremony and playing it from atop a mountain!

 "They have a friend back in Australia who is a professional officiant, and she recorded herself leading them through the wedding ceremony," reveals photographer Maddie Mae of Adventure Instead.
 "Even without being there, she did an incredible job of crafting a personalized and incredibly sentimental wedding script."
 The brides were even prompted when to pause the recording and share their vows.

-If a pre-recorded officiant isn't a possibility for you, that's also OK.
+If a pre-recorded officiant isn't a possibility for you, that's also okay.
 We still love the idea of recording the proceedings—that way, you can keep the memory close and even share with family and friends afterward if you'd like.

 Say "I Do" at Sunset

 "This couple is actually from Australia, and this was their first time at Yosemite National Park," shares photographer Seth Sanker of Seth & Co.
-Photography.
-"They reached out to me on Instagram and told me this was going to be a part of a road trip for them around the West Coast and they wanted to finish it off with getting married in one of the most beautiful places on the planet."
+"They reached out to me on Instagram and told me this was going to be a part of a road trip for them around the West Coast, and they wanted to finish it off with getting married in one of the most beautiful places on the planet."

 Thanks to a little detour on the trail leading up to the location, the brides ended up exchanging vows at sunset—which Sanker says was the "perfect light" for wedding photos!
 (Hello, golden hour.)